Ukraine's President Zelenskiy rejects prime minister's resignation | DW | 17.01.2020

-The PM's offer to relinquish his position came after he was caught on tape criticizing President Zelenskiy.
+The PM's offer to resign came after he was caught on tape apparently criticizing former comedian President Zelenskiy for his lack of knowledge.
 The Ukrainian president later said he would give Honchurak a second chance.

 Ukrainian President Volodymyr Zelenskiy rejected the resignation of Prime Minister Oleksiy Honcharuk on Friday.

-Honchurak was caught up in controversy after an audio recording emerged earlier this week that appeared to show Honcharuk question Zelenskiy's ability to manage the economy.
+Honchurak was caught up in controversy after an audio recording emerged earlier this week that appeared to show him questioning Zelenskiy's ability to manage the economy.

 He called Zelenskiy a "layman" in economics and said the president should be better educated.
 Zelenskiy is a former comedian with no political experience until he came to office in 2019.